-Ishwari was the son of a rich landlord and I was the son of a poor clerk who had no property other than his sweat and toil.
+Ishwari was the son of a wealthy landlord and I was the son of a poor clerk who had no property other than his sweat and toil.
 We often entered into hot debates; I criticized the landlords and described them as wild animals, and blood-sucking leeches.
 Ishwari defended the landlords, but usually, his defence fell flat because he could not offer strong reasons for his support.
 His argument that all are not made equal; there are rich and poor people in the society and this will always be the case, was untenable.
 There could be no humanitarian or moral rule to justify such an arrangement in society.
 During these debates I usually became very agitated and said some harsh things.
 But, Ishwari accepted his defeat with equanimity and smilingly.
 I never saw him get angry; the reason, perhaps, was that he realized the frailty of his arguments.

 Ishwari spoke with a degree of arrogance while dealing with servants; he had in him a large measure of the callosity and arrogance which rich people usually display.
 He flew into a rage if the servants made the slightest delay in laying the bed, or the milk was warmer or colder than his liking, or the bicycle was not washed properly.
 He could not tolerate laziness or scurrilous behaviour.
 But with friends, especially with me, he was the epitome of courteousness and humbleness.
 If I had been in his shoes, perhaps I too would have cultivated the same haughtiness because my love for equality was not owing to any high principles but rather the result of my own poor conditions.
 But had Ishwari been in my shoes, he would have continued to show the same grandiosity because he, by nature, loved luxury and richness.